Consoom.Soy

 3 min read ·

 We all know and hate the GNOME desktop environment.
 It’s the dreaded “anti-user” human interface guidelines, that, quite frankly, make Windows and macOS look perfectly usable.
-But what if I told you that our criticism stems from all the wrong reasons, and why you should give GNOME a second chance, or at least, a try.
-In this article I will make a case for using GNOME, and why it is by far the most unique desktop environment there is.
+But what if I told you that our criticism stems from the wrong reasons, and that you should give GNOME a second chance, or at least, a try?
+In this article, I will make a case for using GNOME and explain why it is by far the most unique desktop environment there is.

 5 min read ·

 I often take the time to think about the things that are important to me.
 Stuff like family, programming, life, philosophy, psychology, free software and Linux, among many.
 And it made me wonder: What makes Linux so special?
 What makes it stand out from all the other Operating Systems?
 How does Linux take effect on your life where other systems don’t?
-Of course, the GOTO argument would be all the technical aspects, its respect of privacy, and the users freedom in comparison to proprietary systems.
+Of course, the GOTO argument would be all the technical aspects, its respect of privacy, and the user’s freedoms compared to proprietary systems.
 You could also argue that the thing that makes Linux outstanding is its general system security, as in being basically the safest system you could use.

 2 min read ·

 Every developer has at least heard of JavaScript.
-The dreaded language that runs a lot of the internets logic.
-But did you know that it harbors great peril for not just developers, but also normal end users, no matter which system they all run.
-This danger comes from so-called “non-free JavaScript-implementations”.
+The dreaded language that runs most of the World Wide Web’s logic.
+But did you know that it harbors great peril not just for developers, but also for regular end users, no matter which system they use.
+This danger comes from so-called “non-free JavaScript code”.

-This non-free JavaScript does, first and foremost, a lot of things.
-Among the most harmful are Telemetry, Espionage, and many more.
-These practices harm the end user in many different ways.
+Non-free JavaScript performs a lot of functions.
+Among the most harmful are telemetry, espionage, and other intrusive practices that harm the end user in many different ways.

 6 min read ·